Intertemporal Aggregation of Choice Data with Consumption Dependent Preferences: Examples

 \subsection{Persistent Cravings}

 We now turn our attention to the random cravings model of \citet{honda2021random}.
 In this model, an agent has a base preference $\rhd$ but is subject to cravings.
-When an agent has a craving for alternative $x$, they face preference $\succ$ which is the same as $\rhd$ except that $x$ is ranked highest.
+When an agent has a craving for alternative $x$, they face preference $\succ_x$ which is the same as $\rhd$ except that $x$ is ranked highest.
 In \citet{honda2021random}, the distribution over cravings (i.e. the distribution over preferences) is fixed between choice sets.
-We build on this model by making the observation that cravings persist if they are not sated.
-Once persistence is added to the model, it turns out that this extended model fails to satisfy a standard random utility axiom as this persistence causes the distribution over preferences to vary from choice set to choice set.
-We now formally describe the model.
+We build on this model by making the assumption that cravings can persist if they are not sated.
+Once persistence is added to the model, it turns out that this extended model fails to satisfy a standard random utility axiom.

 \begin{definition} A set of preferences $\{\succ_x\}_{x \in X}$ satisfies the \textbf{random cravings property} with respect to linear order $\rhd$ if the following conditions hold. \begin{enumerate} \item $\forall x \in X$, $x \succ_x X \setminus \{x\}$ \item $\forall x,y,z \in X$ with $y\neq x$ and $z\neq x$, $y \succ_x z$ if and only if $y \rhd z$ \end{enumerate} \end{definition}